 The Crowland Show a typical traditional country show takes place in June each year;

 Apart from the Abbey there is a Methodist church and a Salvation Army Centre.
 The nearest Roman Catholic church is newly built St Norbergs in Spalding.

 2 supermarkets open until 10pm, newsagents, post office, chemist, butchers, bakery, hardware/diy, florist, 3 ladies hairdressers, 2 barbers, library, garden centre and camping and caravanning centre,

 A very small market is held every Friday in the main street with an excellent fruit and veg selection and fresh fish stall.

 Eating and drinking

 The old Copper Kettle, as pretty as a picture and a very popular old fashioned Teashop.
-Also very popular is the Fish & Chip shop that has a restaurant attached, The Bridge Cafe and a very authentic and friendly Italian restaurant has been recognised by Trip Advisor as the best in the city.
-A wondrous desert bar serving crepes, waffles, milk shakes etc with any topping of your choice, 4 public houses, 3 that serve food, chinese takeaway, 2 other takeaways that serve a variety of foods such as pizza, fried chicken, curry and burgers.
-Refreshements are also available in the Abbey at certain times during the week.
+Also very popular is the Bridge Cafe and the Fish & Chip shop that has a restaurant attached, the friendly Italian restaurant has been recognised by Trip Advisor as the best in the city.
+A wondrous desert bar serving crepes, waffles, milk shakes etc with any topping of your choice, 4 public houses, 3 that serve food, a Chinese takeaway, 2 other takeaways that serve a variety of foods such as pizza, fried chicken, curry and burgers.
+Refreshments are also available in the Abbey at certain times during the week.

 The George and Angel sits at the heart of the town.

 Crowland has an excellent doctors surgery, a dentist and vet.

 There is a well stocked Library in the town where a wide range of local history books can be found.